ivadsiuls/EndingsModule/README.md

 Once downloaded, place it into ServerScriptService, or ReplicatedStorage

-Remember, EndingsModule cannot be used inside the client to prevent cheating.
+Remember, EndingsModule cannot be used inside the client, we do this to prevent cheating.

 ## Configuration 4 your game